-- 1. To assure all persons equal opportunity for employment and advancement in employment regardless of ; - 2.
+- 1. To assure all persons equal opportunity for employment and advancement in employment regardless of race, color, national origin, sex, sexual orientation, gender identity, gender expression, religion, age, disability, political beliefs, or status as a veteran; - 2.
 To meet institutional responsibilities under the Civil Rights Act of 1964 and commitments as a federal contractor under Executive Order 11246 and Executive Order 11375; and - 3.
 To take positive actions in the recruitment, placement, development, and advancement of diversity inclusion in University employment.